javelit/docs/content/get-started/fundamentals/tutorials/_index.md

 slug: /get-started/tutorials
 ---

-# First steps building Streamlit apps
+# First steps building Jeamlit apps

 If you've just read through our [Basic concepts](/get-started/fundamentals/main-concepts) and want to get your hands on Jeamlit, check out these tutorials.
 Make sure you have [installed Jeamlit](/get-started/installation) so you can execute the code yourself.